 How old do I need to be to become a lorry driver?

-You need to be 18 and have your drivers car licence in order to apply for your HGV training.
+You need to be 18 and have your Category B Licence in order to apply for your HGV training.
 You can start the process yourself by completing two forms on the DVLA site – one of which involves a short medical.

 Can I be a self-employed lorry driver?